Twenty-three past and present UTEP student-athletes will walk across the graduation stage on Saturday and receive their diplomas from the university.

 BRADY’S FIRST FIELD GOAL ATTEMPT

-Sophomore K Brady Viles connected on his first collegiate field goal, a 53-yard punch as the first half expired against Arizona on Sept.
-15. Vile was good on one of two PAT attempts against the Wildcats.
+Sophomore K Brady Viles connected on his first collegiate field goal, a 53-yard boot as the first half expired against Arizona on Sept.
+15. Viles was good on one of two PAT attempts against the Wildcats.
 Viles has 12 points (11-12 PAT, 1-4 FG).
 Viles’ field goal was the longest for the Miners since Dakota Warren connected on a 57-yard kick against NM State on Sept.
 18, 2010.
 Viles played his first year of college football at Arizona Western College, where he connected on 3-of-3 PATs and was used primarily as a kickoff specialist last season.

 VILES’ FIRST KICK WAS A LONG ONE

 Brady Viles’ first field goal was a 53-yarder.
 It’s the longest first made field goal by a Miner since at least 1960.
-Viles is one of three Miners to hit a 50-plus yard field goal since 1960.
+Viles is one of three Miners to hit a 50-plus yard field goal on their first try since 1960.
 Bronko Belichesky’s first career field attempt was a made 52-yarder against Pacific on Sept.
 15, 1973.
-Jose Martinez connected on a 51-yard on Sept.
+Jose Martinez connected on a 51-yarder on Sept.
 1, 2007 against New Mexico.

-El Paso native Alan Luna punted seven times for 306 yards (43.7 avg.) with one inside the 20-yard line against Arizona on Sept.
-15. Luna opened 2017 with eight punts for 352 yards (third-most in his career) for an average of 44.0 yards at Oklahoma.
+El Paso native Alan Luna punted five times for 239 yards against WKU on Oct.
+7. Luna opened 2017 with eight punts for 352 yards for an average of 44.0 yards at Oklahoma.
 The senior punter placed three inside the 20-yard line against the Sooners to tie his career high.
 Luna also placed three inside the 20 at LA Tech on Oct.
 1, 2016.
-Luna’s 44.0-yard average ranks 35th in the FBS and fourth in Conference USA.
-Luna leads the league in total punts (40) while leading in punt yards (1,750).
+Luna’s 43.8-yard average ranks 32nd in the FBS and third in Conference USA.
+Luna is tied for the league-lead in total punts (40) while leading in punt yards (1,750).
 Luna ranks fourth in punt yards and total punts in the FBS.